BND Hamburger Icon

 • Retirement plan contributions: Contributions to a 401(k), SIMPLE IRA or other employer-sponsored plan are also included if the employee elects such deductions.

-While pay stubs may include tips or bonuses paid by the company, they don’t include tips customers directly pay.
+Pay stubs may include tips or bonuses paid by the company, but they don’t include tips that customers pay directly.

-Any reimbursements, such as mileage reimbursements and health insurance reimbursements, are also excluded from gross wages, as they aren't typically considered income.
+Any reimbursements, such as mileage reimbursements and health insurance reimbursements, are also excluded from gross wages because they aren't typically considered income.

 Why are pay stubs important?

-Creating pay stubs is an essential part of processing payroll because they serve as a receipt of payment for employers.
-They verify that taxes were withheld as required for a given pay period, as were employee deductions for health benefits and retirement plan contributions.
+Creating pay stubs is an essential part of processing payroll because they serve as receipts of payment.
+They verify that taxes, as well as employee deductions for health benefits and retirement plan contributions, were withheld as required for a given pay period.
+These can be calculated easily with payroll software.
 [Follow these eight easy steps to process your payroll.]

-While pay stubs are of limited importance to employers, they’re far more significant to employees because they show a breakdown of their pay.
-They also represent proof of payment, which is important when the employee wants to get a loan.
-If an employee applies for a mortgage, most lenders request one or two months of pay stubs.
+Pay stubs are important to employees because they show the details of their pay.
+Pay stubs also represent proof of payment, which is important when the employee wants to get a loan.
+Most mortgage lenders request at least one or two months of pay stubs.

 Who should employers create pay stubs for?

-While employers aren’t required by federal law to generate pay stubs, it’s important to create them for all employees.
+Although federal law doesn’t require employers to generate pay stubs, it’s important to create them for all employees.
 As the business owner, you should also create pay stubs for yourself if you pay yourself a salary.
-These pay stubs provide proof of gross wages and deductions for taxes and other items; they’re critical if you or your employees want to get a mortgage.
+These pay stubs provide proof of gross wages and deductions for taxes and other items; they’re essential if you or your employees want to get a mortgage.

-However, it’s important to note that if you own a company set up as an LLC taxed as a partnership, there’s no such thing as salary.
+However, it’s important to note that if you own a company that’s set up as a limited liability company (LLC) and taxed as a partnership, there’s no such thing as salary.
 Any money paid to owners is considered a profit distribution, and pay stubs probably aren’t necessary.
-[Related article: Which LLC Taxes Must Your Business File?]
+[Read related article: Which LLC Taxes Must Your Business File?]

 FYIDid you know

-If your business pays independent contractors, you can still generate pay stubs, though they'll be abbreviated if you aren't withholding funds for taxes or other benefits.
-However, a copy of the contractor's invoice and a canceled check are often a sufficient payment record.
+If your business pays independent contractors, you can still generate pay stubs.
+However, they will be abbreviated if you aren't withholding funds for taxes or other benefits.
+A copy of the contractor's invoice and a canceled check are often sufficient payment records.

 Should you make your own pay stubs?

-Following the process above, it’s easy to generate pay stubs for your employees, though it can be tedious and a little time-consuming.
-If you want to make your own pay stubs, numerous pay stub generators and templates are available online.
+If you want to create your own pay stubs, there are numerous pay stub generators and templates online to help you do it.
 Templates are available for Excel and Word and vary by state and employee type.

-However, using a template or other tools to generate pay stubs yourself also requires you to stay current on federal and state tax brackets and rates, employment tax rates, and other policies on withholding and deductions.
-You’ll need all this information to calculate each employee’s itemized deductions and withholdings accurately and to issue correct net pay amounts.
-Because of the time involved, it’s usually much easier to use specific software or choose a payroll service to handle these functions.
+However, using a template or other tools to generate pay stubs yourself also requires you to stay current on federal and state tax brackets and rates, employment tax rates, and other policies regarding withholding and deductions.
+You’ll need all of this information to calculate each employee’s itemized deductions and withholdings accurately and to issue correct net pay amounts.

 Did you find this content helpful?